psyho/bogus/features/safe_stubbing/readme.md

 1. The method actually exists
 2. It can take the number of arguments you passed

-Those of you familiar with RR stubbing syntax, will fill right at home with Bogus:
+Those of you familiar with RR stubbing syntax, will feel right at home with Bogus:

     stub(object).method_name(*arguments) { return_value }